Vaccine Mandates: Workforce Consultation is Key

 Many employers want to support the national public health effort to maximise vaccination uptake.
 However, the message is to proceed with some care and caution.
 On 3 December 2021, a five member bench of the Fair Work Commission (FWC) delivered its decision in CFMMEU v Mt Arthur Coal Pty Ltd FWCFB 6059 (Decision).
 The decision speaks to mandatory vaccination policies and the essentiality of employee consultation.

-On 3 December 2021, a 5 member bench of the Fair Work Commission (FWC) delivered its decision in CFMMEU v Mt Arthur Coal Pty Ltd FWCFB 6059 (Decision).
+On 3 December 2021, a five member bench of the Fair Work Commission (FWC) delivered its decision in CFMMEU v Mt Arthur Coal Pty Ltd FWCFB 6059 (Decision).
 In essence, the Full Bench found that BHP’s mandatory vaccination policy was not a ‘lawful and reasonable direction’ because BHP had not adequately consulted with employees prior to implementation.

 The key facts